psse-cpu/se2123-orientation-slides/description.md

   - why switch to another FP language in the end?
     + just for experience with an FP-first language, and for comparison
     + FP can be [unnatural in JS](https://hackernoon.com/functional-programming-in-javascript-is-an-antipattern-58526819f21e), and you have to fight it sometimes
-    + you can do your final project in JS, ReasonML, or any FP langauge
+    + you can do your final project in JS, TS, or even a purely FP language